 The following table presents selected historical financial data of our predecessor and selected unaudited pro forma financial data for Rattler Midstream LP for the periods and as of the dates indicated.
 The selected historical financial data of our predecessor as of and for the years ended December 31, 2017 and 2018 are derived from the audited financial statements of our predecessor appearing elsewhere in this prospectus.
+In addition, the selected historical financial data of our predecessor as of and for the three months ended March 31, 2019 and March 31, 2018 are derived from the unaudited condensed consolidated interim financial statements of our predecessor also appearing elsewhere in this prospectus.
 The following table should be read together with, and is qualified in its entirety by reference to, the historical and pro forma financial statements and the accompanying notes included elsewhere in this prospectus.
 The table should also be read together with "Management's Discussion and Analysis of Financial Condition and Results of Operations."

-Upon the completion of this offering, we will own a % controlling membership interest in Rattler LLC (assuming no exercise of the underwriters' option to purchase additional common units) and Diamondback will own, through its ownership of Rattler LLC Units, a % economic, non-voting interest in Rattler LLC (assuming no exercise of the underwriters' option to purchase additional common units).
+Upon the completion of this offering, we will own a 25% controlling membership interest in Rattler LLC (assuming no exercise of the underwriters' option to purchase additional common units) and Diamondback will own, through its ownership of Rattler LLC Units, a 75% economic, non-voting interest in Rattler LLC (assuming no exercise of the underwriters' option to purchase additional common units).
 However, as required by GAAP, we will consolidate 100% of the assets and operations of Rattler LLC in our financial statements and reflect a non-controlling interest.

-The selected unaudited pro forma financial data presented in the following table for the year ended December 31, 2018 is derived from the unaudited pro forma combined financial statements included elsewhere in this prospectus.
-The unaudited pro forma combined balance sheet data as of December 31, 2018 and the unaudited pro forma combined statements of operations and statement of cash flows data for the year ended December 31, 2018 assume the offering and the related transactions occurred as of January 1, 2018.
+The selected unaudited pro forma financial data presented in the following table for the year ended December 31, 2018 and the three months ended March 31, 2019 is derived from the unaudited pro forma combined financial statements included elsewhere in this prospectus.
+The unaudited pro forma combined balance sheet data as of March 31, 2019 assume the offering and related transactions occurred as of March 31, 2019, and the unaudited pro forma combined statements of operations and statement of cash flows data for the year ended December 31, 2018 and the three months ended March 31, 2019 assume the offering and the related transactions occurred as of January 1, 2018.
 These transactions include, and the unaudited pro forma combined financial statements give effect to, the following: